j-enk/IT2901-25-elfryd/battery-sensor/broker/docs/api.md

 ## Further Reading

-For details on the data format and topic structure, see the [Bridge Documentation](bridge.md).
+For more details on the data format and topic structure, see the [Bridge Documentation](bridge.md).